 How bad do I feel?
 I’m the eldest ‘child’, my parents had my sister so I’d always have a friend in life no matter what.
 And now I’m moving 4000 miles away with a whole ocean between us.
 I hope we NEVER feel like we are an only child because we won’t get to see each other as often as we may like, no matter how far apart we are we will always be Sisters and I’ll always be on the end of a FaceTime call.
 So this post, is for you, my (soon to be *sniff*) long distance Sister, Lisa.

 One of the strangest things about the visa process, is that you have to PROVE you are in a real relationship.
 Even though you know it’s real, when you send the package off to USCIS, you can’t help but wonder ‘what if they think it’s fake?’.
 How can you prove that you love someone when it’s how you feel in your heart?
 You have to get that feeling onto paper and in an official way.
 The i130 visa application requires you to provide ‘Evidence of a Bonafide Marriage’.
-Our pack has since been accepted, so what I included was obviously satisfactory.
+Our pack has since been accepted, so what I included was obviously satisfactory and I also share with you a copy of my i-130 affidavit sample!
 I’m not an immigration specialist, I’m just sharing my experience, please check against official websites in case of changes.

 For anyone not aware of my situation, me and my husband are currently still living 4000 miles apart from each other.
 It’s been this way for over 2 years now and we’re going through a year long visa process so I can go and join him in America as a permanent resident (read more about how our story began HERE).
 So I’m no stranger to solo travel.
 I met the other half while travelling solo in Jamaica, we spend hours alone on flights, we only see each other in person a few times a year and he’s lovely enough to not hold me back from travelling when we can’t be together.
 But being married has changed my view on solo travel.